lijumjose/VIPMP/src/pages/docs/order-management/get-order.md

 | 403         | Invalid API Key                     |
 | 404         | Invalid customer ID                 |

-## Pricing and invoicing data in order details (this feature is not available in production)
+## Pricing and invoicing data in order details

 Partners can view invoicing and pricing details for customer orders through the [Get Order](get-order.md), [Preview Order](order-scenarios.md#preview-an-order), and [Preview Renewal APIs](order-scenarios.md#preview-renewal-orders).

 Pricing data returned through these APIs reflects partner pricing, discounts, proration logic, and totals as priced and stored in Adobe systems.

-**Note:** No tax information is returned through these APIs.
+**Note:**

+- These APIs do not return tax information.
+- Pricing information is not available in these APIs for exceptional return orders that are not refunded.

 ### How partners can use these APIs